Vaibhav-Khambayat/NSE_Interview_Coding_Test/README.md

 1. **Database Setup**: Execute the SQL scripts in the `SQL_Scripts` folder to set up the required tables and stored procedures in your database.
 2. **Controller Code**: Review the code in the `Controller` folder to understand the implementation of registration and login functionalities.
 3. **Model Code**: Explore the common model files in the `Model` folder, which handle database operations.
+4. **View Code**: Explore the View Files, Registration, login and success and failure files.
-4. **File Upload**: Uploaded files during registration will be stored in the Documents folder.
+5. **File Upload**: Uploaded files during registration will be stored in the Documents folder.
-5. **Postman Testing**: Import the provided Postman collection from the `Postman Collection` folder.
+6. **Postman Testing**: Import the provided Postman collection from the `Postman Collection` folder.
 Use this collection to test the registration and login APIs with the included dummy data.

 ## Contact